-- The regular federal per diem rates are different for different locations. - Use the rate in effect for the area where you stop to dine or spend the night. - Expenses for same-day university travel (travel without an overnight stay) must be submitted for reimbursement using actual receipts. - Use the rate for the month and year of the trip. - Use the rate for the city/region where you stay for the night.
-For the last day of travel, use the last location stopped for sleep. - Per Diem rates for localities may change at any time.
-To be sure you have the most current rate, check GSA.gov/Perdiem. - GSA generally publishes rates annually that are effective beginning October 1st each year. - Incidental expenses are described as fees and tips given to porters, baggage carriers, hotel staff and similar.
-Therefore, when the M&I rate is being reimbursed, these fees cannot also be reimbursed since they are included in the M&I rate. - o Domestic per diem rates include \$5 per day for incidentals.
-International per diem rates include approximately 20% for incidentals. - When a meal is paid for by a host (non-employee), paid for by the traveler (employee) as host for a group meal, included in a conference/event fee, or covered by another source, the per diem amount requested must be reduced by the per diem amount for the meal provided.
-Below are examples using 2019 Charlotte, NC Meals & Incidentals Expense rates.
+- The regular federal per diem rates are different for different locations - Use the rate in effect for the area where you stop to dine or spend the night - Expenses for same-day university travel (travel without an overnight stay) must be submitted for reimbursement using actual receipts - Use the rate for the month and year of the trip - Use the rate for the city/region where you stay for the night.
+For the last day of travel, use the last location stopped for sleep - Per Diem rates for localities may change at any time.
+To be sure you have the most current rate, check GSA.gov/Perdiem - GSA generally publishes rates annually that are effective beginning October 1st each year - Incidental expenses are described as fees and tips given to porters, baggage carriers, hotel staff and similar.
+Therefore, when the M&I rate is being reimbursed, these fees cannot also be reimbursed since they are included in the M&I rate - Domestic per diem rates include \$5 per day for incidentals.
+International per diem rates include approximately 20% for incidentals - International per diem rates for meals do not list the breakdown for breakfast, lunch, and dinner.
+If the employee does not pay for a meal (e.g., breakfast included with conference registration) a percentage of the daily allotment for meals must be deducted.
+The International per diem rates for meals & incidentals should be broken down as follows: - Breakfast = 15% of the daily total - Lunch = 25% of the daily total - Dinner = 40% of the daily total - Incidentals(tips) = 20% of the daily total - When a meal is paid for by a host (non-employee), paid for by the traveler (employee) as host for a group meal, included in a conference/event fee, or covered by another source, the per diem amount requested must be reduced by the per diem amount for the meal provided.
+Below are examples using 2019 Charlotte, NC Meals & Incidentals Expense rates